 12) A member of the military saluting someone off camera.
 An American flag flaps in the background.
 Salute the flag for once.

 13) Four Blue Angels pilots flying together.
-They're going to Niagara Falls, Ontario Michigan.
+They're going to Niagara Falls,

 14) American Idol's Fantasia Barrino sings in a soulful manner.
 Brian Dunkleman would be proud.